Actindo-AG/Documentation/PIM/UserInterface/02a_List.md

 ![Attributes](../../Assets/Screenshots/PIM/Products/List/Attributes/AttributesEdit.png "[Attributes]")

 In the left margin column, all available groups containing attributes are displayed.
 Click a (sub-)group to display the attributes that are assigned to this (sub-)group on the right side of the *Attributes* tab.
-If the product contains attributes that are unassigned, the *Unassigned Group* group is automatically displayed in the left margin column.
+If the product contains attributes that are unassigned, the *Unassigned group* group is automatically displayed in the left margin column.

 The right side of the *Attributes* tab displays all attributes that are assigned to the selected group in the left margin column.
 As the attributes are customized, only those attributes that are predefined by default in the *PIM Basic Set* attribute set are described below: